MrJeranimo/Unit_Switching/README.md

 The Source code is more useful than the debug as it shows you how to access Classes and Properties like all the Celestials in the system and their ID (name).

+Known Bugs: If you close the window, there is no way to get it back besides restarting the game.

+# Installation

 If you install the Release, just make sure to add

 ```